 Why?
 More people in the village will increase the pressure on our tired Village Hall but bring developer contributions to help offset the replacement cost.
-The Parish Council is working with the County Council to satisfy concerns about safety on the access road which should open the way to a planning application for a new Hall and Nursery, re- using the studies conducted as part of an earlier refused application.
+The Parish Council has obtained planning permission for a replacement Village Hall on the site (S/2702/18/FL).